 Career development is a lifelong process of self-discovery, career exploration, gaining meaningful experiences, intentional reflection, and career decision-making and planning.
 Utilize CLA Career Services staff and resources to help you navigate your career exploration and post-graduation planning process.
 Philosophy majors are highly sought after in the fields of law, journalism, and many others.

 Students in the Department of Philosophy go on to a number of different professional fields and positions, such as law, journalism, grant writing, religious scholarship, and more.
 The coursework you pursue provides a great foundation for many areas of interest upon graduation.
 The skills you gain in verbal and written communication, creative problem solving, and analytical expertise will be immediately applicable as you enter your field.

 In addition, what you do outside of the classroom can improve your confidence, enhance your skills, and build your resume.
 Therefore, we encourage you to seek out real-world experience through research opportunities, club involvement, service learning, and internships to help you feel confident in your decision upon graduation.
-Students may also also gain valuable and relevant skills in philosophy by studying abroad.
+Students may also gain valuable and relevant skills in philosophy by studying abroad.

 Prioritize your next steps by building an effective strategy for applying to graduate programs, jobs, and/or service opportunities.
 You are encouraged to schedule an individual appointment with a CLA Career Counselor and attend upcoming employer and career events and workshops to start building a network.
 You can also connect with us online via Facebook, Twitter, and LinkedIn.